Energy Efficient Garage Door Tips

 So…How Effective Is Garage Door Insulation?

-Are insulated garage doors worth the cost?
+Do you need garage door insulation?
 Garage door insulation can be very effective.
 However, the exact level of effectiveness depends on a few factors, including:

 • The climate you live in: Insulation is more effective in some environments than others.
 For example, frigid cold temperatures or tropical heat will require a more thorough and intensive insulation process.